Jumpei-Nakajima/hatsudenki/docs/glossary.md

 A string that uniquely identifies an item in a table.
 In the case of Solo table, it is a HASH key, and in the case of Multi table, it is a character string combining the HASH key and RANGE key.

+### Many Cursor

+A string representing the set to which the item belongs in the table.
+Only present in the Multi table, the value is a HASH key.
+(Because the Solo table does not belong to the set)